esnible/middleware2017/exercise-1/README.md

 ### Access your cluster

 To use the Kubernetes
 that has been prepared for this tutorial you must log in to IBM Cloud.
+Use the tutorial-provided email address, not your own.

 ```
-bx login -a https://api.ng.bluemix.net --apikey <KEY>
+bx login -a https://api.ng.bluemix.net -u <EMAIL> --apikey <KEY>
 ```

 If asked, choose _us-south - https://api.ng.bluemix.net_ as your endpoint.